Charles E W Bean, Diaries, AWM38 3DRL 606/18/1 - October 1915 - Part 6

 onto a small ridge in front - the

-ground fell away half right
+ground fell away half right (towards

-(by valley running up to Quinns).
+big valley running up to Quinns).

-The outpost ws & report any enemy
+The outpost ws to report any enemy

-movement from tt.
+movement from tt direction.

-(We had heard firing on our
+(We had heard fighting on our

-left front & all monday (shorthand)
+left front & all Monday night we could see

 machine guns fighting & rifles spurting